Blair Turgott

-Blair Sebastian Turgott (born 22 May 1994) is a professional footballer who plays as a winger for BK Häcken.
+Blair Sebastian Turgott (born 22 May 1994) is a professional footballer who plays as a winger for Halmstad.
 He has previously played for West Ham United and Coventry City and has had loan spells with Bradford City, Colchester United, Rotherham United and Dagenham & Redbridge.
 Born in England, he represents the Jamaica national team.

 Career

 West Ham United

 Turgott joined West Ham United aged 8 becoming a youth and development squad player.
 He made his West Ham debut on 5 January 2014 in a 5–0 FA Cup defeat by Nottingham Forest.
 This was his only appearance for West Ham before being released in 2015.

 Loan spells

 He moved on loan from West Ham United to Bradford City in November 2012, and made his professional debut in the FA Cup in a 1–1 draw against Brentford on 30 November 2012.
 Turgott stated in December 2012 that he hoped the loan move would toughen him up.
 On 4 March 2013, he returned to West Ham after his loan spell ended, having made 11 appearances for the club.

 Turgott signed an initial one-month loan deal with Colchester United on 28 November 2013.
 Turgott made his Colchester United debut on 14 December 2013, coming on as a half time substitute in a 4–0 home defeat by Notts County.
 He scored his first club career goal on 26 December 2013, the opener in a 4–0 home win over Stevenage.
 Turgott returned to West Ham at the end of his loan having played four times and scoring once for Colchester.

 On 17 January 2014, Turgott joined Rotherham United on an initial one-month loan.
 He made his Rotherham debut a day later in a 3–0 away win against Shrewsbury Town coming on as an 88th-minute substitute for Ben Pringle.

 This was his only appearance for Rotherham before he was recalled by West Ham in February 2014.

 On 27 March 2014, Turgott joined League Two side Dagenham & Redbridge on loan for the remainder of the 2013–14 season.
 Turgott made his Dagenham & Redbridge two days after signing for the club, making his first start for them, in a 1–0 win over Oxford United.
 Turgott went on to make five appearances for the club.